 You can also use this Superhero Bulletin Board Set to add to the superhero theme.
 By displaying the title “Our Super Class” or “Show Your Inner Super Hero” and the students will want to strive to be the best and live up to the title.
 Choose one student per week to be featured in the Super Student area based on a good deed or something positive they did, like giving a compliment to classmate or using encouraging words to help build another classmates’ self esteem.
 When you highlight them for positive behavior it encourages them to be positive and strive to be the best person they can be, and sets an example for other students.
 This helps prevent bullying.
 A Bucket Filler board is great for this concept too.

 Another way to encourage positive behavior is to reward students and make them feel proud.
 Give out Superhero Awards to students that have shown super qualities.
 For example, if a student shows they can be a positive role model, exhibits kindness to others often, or if they help a classmate that is struggling.
 You can even put these up on the wall in the classroom to display.
-Our Superheroes Pack is also great for highlighting superhero birthdays and giving out stickers and bracelets for being kind and respectful.
+Our Superheroes Pack is also great for highlighting superhero birthdays and giving out bracelets, bubbles, stress balls, and more!

 This is a fun activity where students can express who they are, and share it with the class.
 Each pack has 32 posters, so each student can make their own.
 By helping the students get to know each other and relate to each other using a superhero theme, you can help foster a safe, positive, and comfortable environment in the classroom.
 Students will fill in the information about themselves, like their age, birthday, and what super power they would choose!
 Then they can draw what they like to do for fun.
 Have students pair up in groups of 3-5 and share their posters.
 This will also help them build friendships.